 - Submit abstract.

 - Official revised rules (PDF)

 - FAQs (PDF)

 - Abstract template (DOCX, to be used for all topic areas, except clinical vignettes)

 - Abstract template-clinical vignettes (DOCX, to be used only for topic area clinical vignettes)

 - Abstract scoring criteria (PDF)

-Sign up to judge abstracts!
-Open to all physicians.
-Evaluating and scoring abstracts is a 2-hour time commitment between Friday, July 23 and Monday, Aug.
-16.
+The deadline to sign up to judge abstracts has passed.
+Email [email protected] with questions.
+Evaluating and scoring abstracts is a 2-hour time commitment between Thursday, July 29 and Thursday, Aug.
+19.

 Abstract judging is eligible for CME